The Rule in One Minute

 What Fuel Types Are Covered?

-- Petrol — Always covered.
+- Petrol vehicles are covered.

 Penalties for Non-Compliance